Azathothas/Stars/README.md

 ## Others

+- [hackerschoice/Toolpacks](https://github.com/hackerschoice/Toolpacks) – Statically Linked Binaries as Packaged Tools for Android (arm64-v8a), Linux (aarch64_arm64 | amd_x86-64) all in one place
 - [rootcathacking/cloudcat](https://github.com/rootcathacking/cloudcat) – aws cli pentesting/red team snippets
 - [KathanP19/HowToHunt](https://github.com/KathanP19/HowToHunt) – Collection of methodology and test case for various web vulnerabilities.
 - [misterch0c/what_is_this_c2](https://github.com/misterch0c/what_is_this_c2) – For all these times you're asking yourself "what is this panel again?"